nvsnkv/flow2/docs/flow_analysis.md

 | ...   | ........ | ... | ... | ... | ... |

 Transactions, stored in the database are getting grouped into the rows based on aggregation criteria defined by the user.
-Basically, each row is defined as a set of specific dimension values ('Car' for dimenson 'Group' and 'Gas' or 'Services' for dimension 'Subgroup') and a transaction selection criteria (the same format as for `acountant list` command).
+Basically, each row is defined as a set of specific dimension values ('Car' for dimenson 'Group' and 'Gas' or 'Services' for dimension 'Subgroup') and a transaction selection criteria (the same format as for `flow tx list` command).
 Transactions that does not belong to any of configured group will be reported as rejected.
 _flow_ allows multi-level aggregation, for example you can
 * Group all your grocery stores in one row (Grocery)
 * Group car-related expences (Car) into